CLIP-RT: Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 In each time step, CLIP-RT selects the language-based motion primitive with the highest similarity score.
 The selected motion primitive is translated into the lower-level end-effector commands based on a pre-defined lookup table.
 Since CLIP-RT is a discriminative model, CLIP-RT can predict action in a single forward pass without autoregressive decoding.
 This model requires 7GB of GPU memory and runs at 16Hz (one H100 GPU using float32 precision) and 8Hz (one NVIDIA RTX 3090 GPU using float32 precision) without applying any speed-up tricks, such as model quantization and compilation.

-Experiments
+Real-World Experiments

 Experimental results on 18 robot manipulation tasks.